Halych: Old Halych (Princely Halych)

 The most comprehensive records about Halych are found in the Hypatian Codex of the Primary Chronicle.
 The Old Halych is also being referred to as Princely Halych (Княжий Галич, Knyazhyi Halych) in some Ukrainian sources in order to distinguish it from the contemporary city.
-Today Old Halych as a settlement of the Old Ruthenia (Rus) is an archaeological landmark on a territory of Ivano-Frankivsk Oblast.
-Located in confluence of Dniester and its tributaries, the Old Halych appeared on the basis of several early settlements and trading sites of White Croats, that in 12–13th centuries merged into a single conurbation.
+Today Old Halych as a settlement of the Old Ruthenia (Rus') is an archaeological monument of Ivano-Frankivsk Oblast.
+Located in confluence of Dniester and its tributaries, the Old Halych appeared on the basis of several early settlements and trading sites of White Croats, that in 12th–13th centuries merged into a single conurbation.
 The central part of the human settlement with the Dormition Cathedral and princely chambers, fortified with powerful ramparts and moats, was located over Lukva River (Dniester's tributary) at the place of contemporary village of Krylos.